TranNhatTan14/Obsidian/content/Career & Professional/Work/Future Work.md

 ---

 - In this role, you'll own and define the direction of mission-critical solutions by applying best-fit ML algorithms and technologies

-- As an ML engineer, you'll help define and develop MLOps pipelines and containerized solutions to enable secure, robust delivery of models to the enterprise
+- As an ML engineer,
+- Define and develop MLOps pipelines and containerized solutions to enable secure, robust delivery of models to the enterprise
-- You'll work closely with your client to understand their questions and needs, and then dig into their data-rich environment to find the pieces of their information puzzle
+- Work closely with your client to understand their questions and needs, and then dig into their data-rich environment to find the pieces of their information puzzle
 - You'll develop algorithms, write scripts, build predictive analytics, apply ML and deep learning, and use the right combination of tools and frameworks to turn that set of disparate data points into objective answers to help drive innovation, research, and development for our military and government leaders to make informed decisions
 - Your advanced consulting skills and extensive technical expertise will guide clients as they navigate the landscape of ML algorithms, tools, and frameworks
-- Work with us to solve real-world challenges and help define AI/ML strategy for our clients

-- Train, fine-tune, and deploy AI models
-- Create and improve Azure-based BigData platform
-- Work with SQL, noSQL, and vector/embeddings databases
-- Implement CI/CD for BigData platform and AI models
-- Work closely with the Application Team to deliver the best user experience
-- Work with our data analysts on automating data processes
+Data analysts on automating data processes

 # [Resume](https://www.overleaf.com/project/662216c1aaa7879b26c4e7af)

+3. **Talk about people.** My Google manager always reminded me that he offered me a role because of my experience working with product managers and UX designers.
+Mention your experience working with cross-functional teammates.
+4. **Talk about impact.** The impact is why that bullet matters.
+If you can clearly explain why the impact of your work matters, then it shows you can see the bigger picture that everything you do is for the end user.
+5. Định lượng
+6. **Experience > Completion.** It's 100% okay to put unfinished projects or work on your resume.
+It's more important that the candidate know the material and not whether it was actually done.
+Leading a project half way **STILL COUNTS** as leading a project.

 # Companies